mez/carnd/P4_advance_lane_finding/writeup/write_up.md

 # Advanced Lane Finding Project

-The latest lane finding techniques are most likely using a combination of traditional and deep learning computer vision tactics and probably have multi redundant systems.
+The latest lane finding techniques are most likely using a combination of traditional and deep learning computer vision tactics; also probably have multi redundant systems.
 In this project, we will explore and understand traditional computer vision methods.

 ### The goals / steps of this project are the following: